Okay just broke out my kit. Here's what we carry. This may seem like a long list, but it's small. It fits in a ziploc bag (almost).

 - Moleskin and 2nd Skin -- Moleskin is OK, but 2nd skin with a moleskin over it is unbeatable for blister treatment.

-With the exception of the EpiPen and Splint, this all fits in a quart freezer back and goes in the very top of my pack in a separate compartment.
+With the exception of the EpiPen and Splint, this all fits in a quart freezer bag and goes in the very top of my pack in a separate compartment.
 We tell everyone where it is.

 Everything is also sub-packaged into smaller (cheap) snack size ziplocks.
 You don't want your gauze wet or contaminated because you needed a tylenol.
 I also packed things together logically (for me).
 Bandages, triple antibiotic, and iodine all into one ziploc.
-Pills in little containers (packed with cotton so they won't crack).
+Pills in little containers (packed with cotton so they won't break).

 One tip for labeling your pills.
 Use a sharpie then clear tape over the writing.
 Sharpie will wipe off of most plastic containers in time.
 We've never lost the writing this way.